top of page

 Maine's BEAD Initial Proposal (Volume 1 and Volume 2) has been approved!
 THANK YOU to everyone who contributed during the public comment period!

-BEAD Initial Proposals, Volume 1 & 2
+BEAD Initial Proposal, Volume 1 & 2

 BEAD IP Screeshot